marb61a/Course-Notes/Misc/Data Protection/Fraud Prevention, Dispute Resolution and PCI-DSS Masterclass.md

   -
   -

-66. Dispute Lifecycle
-8min
-Start
-Quiz 43: Dispute Lifecycle Quiz
+Dispute Lifecycle
-Play
-67. Scheme Involvement
-7min
-Start
+  -
+  -

-Quiz 44: Scheme Involvement Quiz
+Scheme Involvement
-Play
+  -
+  -

-68. Outro
+Outro
-2min

-Play
+  -
+  - A brief recap of the key takeaways from the module

+<br /> <br /> <br />
+<h1><p align=center>Section 13: Dispute Resolution:Reason Codes</h1><br/>

-69. Intro
+Intro
-5min
-Play
+  -
+  - Brief intro to what the module will cover

-70. Fraud: Introduction
+Fraud: Introduction
-2min
-Play
-71. Fraud: Not Authorized/Recognised
-4min
-Start
+  -
+  -

-Quiz 45: Fraud: Not Authorized/Recognised Quiz
+Fraud: Not Authorized/Recognised
-Play
+  -
+  -

 72. Fraud: Fraudulent Processing
 4min
 Start